-The Incident Management Team (IMT) is a group of university representatives that may act with Virginia Tech Emergency Management and the SSPC to manage an incident, which does not require an EOC.
-The membership of the IMT aligns with the lead departments for the ESFs (Annex C).
-This broad set of capabilities in an efficient method to manage the early stages of an incident.
+The Incident Management Team (IMT) is a group of university representatives that may act with Virginia Tech Emergency Management and the SSPC to manage an incident, which may or may not require use of the EOC.
+This broad set of capabilities is an efficient method to manage the early stages of an incident.
 Representatives from the following entities comprise the IMT:

 - Athletics

 - Division of Student Affairs

 - Environmental Health & Safety

 - Facilities Services

 - Human Resources

-- Information Technology for Administrative Vice President of Administration

-Services
+- Division of Operations IT

 - Network Infrastructure & Services

-- Office of the Vice President for Research
+- Office of the VP for Research and Innovation

 - Parking and Transportation

-- Office of the Executive Vice President and Provost
+- Office of the Executive VP and Provost

+- University Relations

+- Virginia Tech Emergency Management

 - Virginia Tech Police Department